enblacar/SCpubr-book/docs/13-CellularStatePlots.md

 <p class="caption">(\#fig:unnamed-chunk-3)SCpubr::do_CellularStatesPlot, 2 variables</p>
 </div>

-This way, we can see how much effect gene set A has with regards to gene set B. One can further enforce some simmetry in the plot with `enforce_symmetry = TRUE`.
-Also, title, subtitle and caption can be provided with `plot.title`, `plot.subtitle` and `plot.caption` parameter.
+This way, we can see how much effect gene set A has with regards to gene set B. One can further enforce some symmetry in the plot with `enforce_symmetry = TRUE`.

 ```r